Skip to main content

 Updated over a week ago

-Once your Gong account is connected, NEXT can automatically import new Gong calls into one of your teamspaces.
+Once your Gong account is connected, NEXT can automatically import new Gong calls into one of your Teamspaces.

 When setting up Auto-import, you can define a filter so only calls matching specific criteria are imported.
 This is useful for bringing in only certain segments, industries, regions, or opportunities.